How to Grow, Plant and Care for Garlic

 Learn to grow your own crop of garlic year after year with our expert advice.

 Garlic is one of the easiest and most rewarding plants to grow in your vegetable garden.
 Planted in fall, garlic requires virtually no effort until the following summer, when it can be harvested, cured and stored for use in the kitchen well into winter.
 You can also save and replant your garlic year after year.
-Here’s how.
+Here’s how to grow garlic.

 Types of Garlic